Compare Listings

 Piping Plovers – Great Point Nantucket – Photograph by Quint Waters

-The refuge is home to the most optimum birding on Nantucket.
-Osprey, seagulls, artic turns, jaegers and shearwaters are inhabitants of Great Point.
+The refuge is also home to the most optimum birding on Nantucket.
+Osprey, seagulls, Arctic turns, jaegers and shearwaters are inhabitants of Great Point.
 In the winter months, you can see the elusive snowy owls, white pelican and greater white-fronted goose.
-The endangered species of piping plovers will occasionally shut down portions of the trails to vehicles due to their scarcity.
+The endangered piping plovers will occasionally shut down portions of the trails to vehicles due to their diminishing populations.
 Call the Wauwinet Gatehouse at (508) 228-6799 before planning your trip to make sure the Refuge is open to vehicles – especially in the summer months.
 These birds lay their nests in the lowest possible terrain to avoid the strong winds, that will sweep them away.
 Their nests in the tire tracks are almost impossible to see.

 Plan Your Trip to Great Point